-The upper box contains the name of the main graph of the grammar to be explored.
-The following options are connected to the outputs of the grammar and to subgraph calls:
+The top field contains the name of the main graph of the grammar to be explored.
+The second field shows the name of the file where the paths will be listed.
+The following options are connected to the outputs of the grammar boxes and to subgraph calls:

-- "Ignore outputs": outputs are ignored; - "Separate inputs and outputs": outputs are displayed after inputs (a b c / A B C); - "Merge inputs and outputs": each output is emitted immediately after the input to which it corresponds (a/A b/B c/C). - "Only paths": calls to subgraphs are explored recursively; - "Do not explore subgraphs recursively": calls to subgraphs are printed but not explored recursively.
+"Outputs": if "Ignore" is checked, box outputs are ignored; with "Split inputs and outputs", all the box outputs of a path are displayed after all the box inputs of the same path (a b c / A B C); with "Merge inputs and outputs", the output of a box is emitted immediately after its input (a/A b/B c/C);

+• "Explore subgraphs": with "Recursively", calls to subgraphs are explored recursively; with "Independently, printing names of called subgraphs", calls to subgraphs are replaced by the name of the subgraph, and the paths recognized by the subgraph are explored separately later.

-If the option "Maximum number of sequences" is activated, the specified number will be the maximum number of generated paths.
-If the option is not selected, all paths will be generated, if they are in finite number.
+If the option "Max sequences" is checked, the specified number will be the maximum number of generated paths.
+If the option is not checked, all paths will be generated if they are in finite number.